Skip to main content

 • For a pilot study

-Also known as accidental, opportunity, grab, or availability sampling, convenience sampling differs from random sampling because the study participants aren't selected at random and don't have an equal chance of being selected from the general population.
+Also known as accidental, opportunity, grab, or availability sampling, convenience sampling differs from because participants aren’t selected at random and don’t have an equal chance of being chosen from the general population.

 How does convenience sampling work?

-With convenience sampling, you can work with anyone who is available and agrees to participate.
-Ease of participant selection is one of the highlights of this research method.
-You can approach virtually anyone through any method and ask them to join your study.
-Because of this convenience, anyone can conduct a survey using this data-collection methodology.
+With convenience sampling, you can work with anyone who’s available and agrees to participate.
+Ease of participant selection is one of the highlights of this method—you can approach virtually anyone through any channel and ask them to join your study.
+Because of this, anyone can conduct a survey using this methodology.

-Convenience sampling entails working with the most accessible or available participants within a population of interest.
-It involves choosing participants that you can easily recruit or access, based on factors such as:
+Convenience sampling means working with the most accessible participants within a population of interest.
+You choose participants you can easily recruit based on factors such as:

 • Proximity